Jegunovce Municipality: Geography

 The municipality borders Kosovo to the north and east, the city of Skopje to the southeast, Tearce Municipality to the west, Želino Municipality to the south and Tetovo Municipality to the southwest.

 History

 By the 2003 territorial division of the republic, the rural Vratnica Municipality was attached to Jegunovce Municipality.

 Demographics

-The municipality has 8,895 inhabitants, according to the 2021 census.
+The municipality has 8,895 inhabitants, according to the 2021 North Macedonia census.
 Ethnic groups in the municipality: